Doctoral Internship in Clinical Psychology

-Overall, training at University Behavioral Medicine and Psychiatry has been deliberately designed to offer three interns an experience-near, closely supervised, and developmentally appropriate sequence over the course of twelve consecutive months running from July 1 through June 30, which follows the same training schedule as our Eastern Division Medical Students and Rural Family Medicine Residency Program.
+Overall, training at WVU Medicine: Behavioral Medicine and Psychiatry — Martinsburg has been deliberately designed to offer three interns an experience-near, closely supervised, and developmentally appropriate sequence over the course of twelve consecutive months running from July 1 through June 30, which follows the same training schedule as our Eastern Division Medical Students and Rural Family Medicine Residency Program.
 Interns will receive a stipend of $35,500 and be eligible for benefits provided to WVU Medicine: University Healthcare staff, including the ability to accrue 184 hours (23 days) of vacation time, 7 federal holidays, medical insurance, etc. Additionally, psychology interns are provided additional funds to use for pre-approved continuing education expenses, including but not limited to the West Virginia Psychological Association’s annual Fall Conference.

 Lastly, the Eastern Panhandle is a wonderful place to live and work.
 While Berkeley and Jefferson Counties are some of the fastest growing counties in the state, they have little traffic and congestion.
 Our rural-suburban atmosphere and a lower cost of living, mixed with the easy accessibility to the Washington/Baltimore areas make Berkeley and Jefferson Counties, WV an ideal place in which to live.

-Accreditation Status: The doctoral internship at WVU Medicine: University Healthcare is accredited on contingency with the American Psychology Association (APA).
-Questions related to the program’s accreditation status should be directed to the Commission on Accreditation:
+The doctoral internship at WVU Medicine: Behavioral Medicine and Psychiatry — Martinsburg is fully accredited with the American Psychology Association (APA).